Arif-PhyChem/MLQD/README.md

         }
 ```
 * **AIQD**
-Just to emphasize, you data files should be in the same format as was adopted in out [QDDSET-1: A Quantum Dissipative Dynamics Dataset](https://github.com/Arif-PhyChem/QDDSET "Named link title")
+Just to emphasize, the data files should be in the same format as was adopted in out [QDDSET-1: A Quantum Dissipative Dynamics Dataset](https://github.com/Arif-PhyChem/QDDSET "Named link title")
 ```
         param={
-        'n_states': 2,                  # Int:  Number of states (SB) or sites (FMO), default 2 (SB) and 7 (FMO).
+        'n_states': 2,                  # int:  Number of states (SB) or sites (FMO), default 2 (SB) and 7 (FMO).
         'time': 50,                     # float: Propagation time in picoseconds (ps) for FMO complex and in (a.u.) for spin-boson model
         'time_step': 0.005,             # float: Time-step for time-propagation (you are not restricted to the time-step used in the training data, however better  stick to that for good accuracy).
 Default values are 0.05 (spin-boson model) and 0.005ps for FMO complex.
         'QDmodel': 'createQDmodel',     # string: createQDmodel, the dafault option is useQDmodel